The 9-Month Journey of a Lifetime: What to Expect During Pregnancy

 - Increased appetite

-However, if you experience extreme swelling, don’t hesitate to visit your doctor.
+However, according to a vein specialist in Phoenix, if you experience extreme swelling due to varicose veins, don’t hesitate to visit your doctor.
 Generally, for most women, the second trimester is the most enjoyable part of the nine-month journey, and you too might find it interesting.

 The Third Trimester